bowman2001/perplexdoc/content/doc/page/title/index.md

 : is a pure text string and contains a short title.
 It’s used in navigational elements instead of the full title.
 {.dl-loose}

+The theme checks the length of the title (or the link title) to keep it within a reasonable limit for a nice layout.
+You can set a new limit with the site configuration parameter `params: limit: linkTitle`.
+{.box-info}

 ## Description

 `description` {s (mandatory)}